SubhadipSR/Airline-Management-System/README.md

 # Airline Management System

-The Airline Management System in PHP is a simple reservation system for flights.
+The Airline Management System is a simple reservation system for flights.
 The project contains the admin side and the user side.
 The admin can view and manage the users, add/modify the flight schedule, view the booked ticket and manage the flight details.

 The users are the clients who want to search and reserve the flights suitable for them.
 A user has to login first to make the reservation.
 If he/she has not registered, they can register first and then login.
 A user can search for available flights for a particular city-pair and book tickets in the class of their choice.
 This project is a very simple project that saves time and money for the customer as well as the airline company thereby making air travel more customer-centric.